 There are now battery chargers available that will charge and maintain up to three or four different banks of batteries, each of a different construction type.
 For example, one of these chargers could handle a bank of wetted lead acid deep cell batteries, a bank of AGMs and a bank of gel cells.
 This is typically accomplished by what is essentially a round robin approach, handled electronically.
 The charger skips from bank to bank, quickly senses its state, and does what it needs to do for that bank.
 If one bank is much more deeply discharged than another, it will "pay more attention" to that bank until it is up to par, but still keep monitoring the other banks.
 Of course, the user or installer must tell the charger (via settings) the type (and with some sets, certain other desired charging parameters) of each separate bank that it will be servicing.

 Many inverters on the market also charge batteries.
 This makes sense because certain of the components to charge and certain of the components to invert are the same, therefore it is cost and space effective to have one unit do both jobs.
-There is more on inverters in the section, Inverters.
+Find more information in our Inverters article.

 Of course, you will also be charging batteries with one or more alternators on your boat.
-See the section "12 Volt Electrical Systems" for more information on this subject.
+See our article on 12 Volt Electrical Systems for more information on this subject.

 Battery chargers may produce high current.
 Some stronger chargers seen on boats today can pump in over 100 amps DC current into the batteries.
 This requires robust wires, terminals and fuses and careful wiring, all according to manufacturer instructions.
 Scrimping here can cause fires.
 All chargers should be installed and maintained following the manufacturer's instructions and according to applicable ABYC standards.